ionic-team/ionic-cli/README.md

 ### CLI 4 is here! :tada:

-- Full Ionic 4 support.
+- Full Ionic 4 support including React and Angular.
 See [the docs](https://ionicframework.com/docs/) to get started!
 - Capacitor support is **experimental**.
 - Full Ionic 2/3 support!
 - Full Ionic 1 support! (requires a package install)